China’s luosifen soup is a fantasia of flavors that doesn’t deserve its pungent reputation

 I can tell you this: The prepackaged luosifen is a wan imitation of the soup Keenan prepares at Yanzi.
 For the broth, she will simmer chicken, pork and beef bones with fresh, not frozen, snails that she buys at New York Mart.
 She says fresh snails will never offend your senses.
 She also processes her own sour bamboo, which some consider the actual source of the Smell, not the snails (though, I found nothing objectionable about the bamboo, either).
 She will pack a bowl with whatever add-ins you order — the preserved vegetables, wood-ear mushrooms and pork are a must — along with containers and/or bags of tofu skin, peanuts, infused vinegar and chile paste to garnish and ignite your soup to suit your tastes.

 I’d be remiss if I didn’t mention that Keenan is a one-woman show at Yanzi, which is the nickname by which she is known among friends and family.
-Her American husband, Jim Keenan, whom she met and married in Luizhou in 2008, occasionally works the counter, but it is Audrey Keenan who has the knowledge and the practiced hands to make the signature soup.
+Her American husband, Jim Keenan, whom she met and married in Liuzhou in 2008, occasionally works the counter, but it is Audrey Keenan who has the knowledge and the practiced hands to make the signature soup.
 Even without a line of customers, it may take her 10 or 15 minutes to prepare your meal.
 Calibrate your expectations accordingly should you venture to Rockville.

 Yanzi, of course, isn’t the only food vendor at New York Mart.
 There are many other things to like at the food court, though not the seemingly random hours of some operators.
 I’ve savored the hua juan (flower rolls) and the pork-sauerkraut buns at the Shaxian Appetizers stand.
 I was floored by the shrimp and vegetable tempura (if not the oversize nigiri) at Inari Sushi.
 And I adored the Shanghai steam-fried pork buns and the Shanghai wonton soup at a stall that operates under the name Chef of DeKang Wu.